evancohen/docs.smart-mirror.io/docs/configure_the_mirror.md

 ### Calendar

 You can have the mirror display your iCal's from Google Calendar, Outlook, iCloud, and more by adding them to the `icals` array.
+Note that these URLs should begin with `http(s)://` and not `ical://`

 There are two other properties: